-Withdrew before 42 days

 Withdrew due to physical or The college will consider a new The applicant must be able to

 mental health illness application. show evidence from an

 appropriate source that the

 cause of the withdrawal has

 been successfully addressed

 and overcome.

-Withdrawn following fitness to The college will consider a new The applicant must be able to

-study meeting application. show evidence from an

-appropriate source that the

-cause of the withdrawal has

-been successfully addressed

-and overcome.

-Withdrew mid-year The college will not consider The student would be expected

-new applications to continue to a transfer point,

-for eg January and August.

-Withdrew at Disciplinary Panel The college will not consider

-new applications

-Permanently excluded The college will not consider

-new applications
+Withdrawn following fitness to study meeting The college will consider a new application.
+The applicant must be able to show evidence from an appropriate source that the cause of the withdrawal has been successfully addressed and overcome.
+Withdrew mid-year The college will not consider new applications The student would be expected to continue to a transfer point, for e.g. January and August.
+Withdrew at Disciplinary Panel The college will not consider new applications Permanently excluded The college will not consider new applications Students who have completed a programme of study at the college.
+The college will not consider new applications for a programme of study at the same level.
+Students receive a significant level of support throughout their programme of study and have opportunities to adapt their programme.
+The college can support learners to join a foundation year where they require support to progress to their next step.